10 Best 4K Vlogging Cameras for YouTube in 2022

 - The vari-angle design of the Nikon Z6 makes it impractical for vloggers or video podcasters, especially the one-man-show operation.

 - It provides a short battery life capable of 85 minutes of video recording and 310 shots per charge.

-The Nikon Z6 is among the best consumer full-frame mirrorless camera on the market to date.
+The Nikon Z6 is among the best full-frame mirrorless cameras on the market to date.
 It is a fantastic camera that has video-centric improvements.
 If you are looking for the best 4K vlogging camera for making YouTube videos - this is a really good choice, thanks to its excellent 24.5MP BSI CMOS sensor and a better video camera thanks to its full-sensor width that creates better quality videos.
 The Nikon Z6 is considered as one of the best video cameras on the market today, despite that price is not the lowest as well..

 8. PANASONIC LUMIX G85 – Best Budget-Friendly 4K Camera for Vlogging and YouTube